 Today is Veteran’s Day, November 11th.

-I am a veteran, as is my father, and some few of my friends (very few).
+I am a veteran, as is my father and some few of my friends (a very few).

-World War I was perceived by those who endured it as so horrible that it was sure to be the war to end all wars, but that would not be the case.
+World War I was perceived by those who endured it as so horrible that it would end war itself, end it for all time, but that would not be the case.

-Today is the feast of Saint Martin of Tours.
-He is the patron saint of soldiers, St. Martin of the Sword.
-He was the first Christian Soldier.
-It was in recognition of him, and his feast that this date was selected, to bring a halt to World War I.
+Today is the feast of Saint Martin of Tours, the patron saint of soldiers; St. Martin of the Sword.

 It might have come sooner for the soldiers in the struggle, but the politicians acting like art directors wanted to wait for a symbolic moment to bring the curtain down.

 The eleventh hour of the eleventh day of the eleventh month, it was easy to remember.

-In 1954, President Eisenhower, who had been the Supreme Allied Commander in World War II, he changed the nature of the November 11th holiday.
-He changed it from Armistice Day, to Veteran’s Day, in honor of all Veterans who had fought in any conflict, anywhere in the world.
+In 1954, President Eisenhower, the man who had been the Supreme Allied Commander in World War II, changed the nature of the November 11th holiday; changing the name from Armistice Day to Veteran’s Day, in honor of all Veterans who had fought in any conflict, anywhere in the world.

-Friend or foe, ally or adversary, we celebrate the courage of the average person, woman or man, who was willing to risk everything, for their tribe, nation or clan.
+Friend or foe, ally or adversary, we celebrate the courage of the average person, woman or man, who was willing to risk everything for their tribe, their nation or their clan.

 We do not celebrate the end of war, because it seems that war itself will never end.

-We do not celebrate the fictional life of a fictional saint, whose usefulness as a propaganda tool suggested that it was possible to serve Jesus, with a sword, but laudable, and we do not celebrate the lie that peace could ever be the fruit of violence.
+We do not celebrate the fictional life of a fictional saint, whose usefulness as a tool of propaganda promoted the idea that it was not only possible to serve Jesus with a sword, but laudable, and we do not celebrate the lie that peace could ever be the fruit of war.

-We celebrate the character of those who have had the courage to enlist, to risk their lives for the sake of their sisters and brothers, whether at home or beside them in the field.
+What we celebrate today is the character of those men and women who have had the courage to enlist, to risk their lives for the sake of their sisters and brothers, whether at home or beside them in the field.

 The spirits of conflict have a will of their own…the children of Aries; Fear, Panic and Strife, they own a piece of us, they reside in each of us.

 We are possessed.

-One hundred years after the end of World War I, we are still waging war all around the world, we the United States of America are waging war; in Iraq, in Afghanistan, in Africa, selling weapons to Saudi Arabia, who is fighting a war by proxy with Iran in Yemen, and we are feeding other conflicts in every sector of the globe.
+One hundred years after the end of World War I, we are still waging war all around the world.
+We the United States of America are waging war in Afghanistan, in Africa, selling weapons to Saudi Arabia, who is fighting a war by proxy with Iran in Yemen, and we are feeding other conflicts in every sector of the globe.

 I served in the Navy as a Hospital Corpsman, from 1990 – 1994.

-I served during the first Gulf War, though I did not serve in that theatre where we killed 300,000 Iraqi people in the space of a few months.
+I served during the first Gulf War, though I did not serve in the theatre of combat where we killed 300,000 Iraqi people in the space of a few months.

-My father served for twenty-two years; the first four as a Marine, and then eighteen in the Air Force.
-Our nation went to war only once during that time, in Vietnam, where my father served multiple tours of duty, and in which we killed 3,000,000 Vietnamese people.
+My father served for twenty-two years; the first four as a Marine, the next eighteen in the Air Force.
+Our nation went to war once during that time, in Southeast Asia where my father served multiple tours of duty, a war in which we killed over 3,000,000 people of Vietnam, Laos and Cambodia.

 We have killed millions more in many other nations in the decades since then, leaving millions of families broken.

-Every bullet we fire, every missile we launch, each of them is an admission of our failure as diplomats, as human beings.
+It remains true that every bullet we fire, every missile we launch, each of them is an admission of our failure as diplomats and as human beings.